Benzocaine/ menthol lozenges

 - Diabetes patients - Some of these products may contain sugar.
 Read the labeling carefully.
 If you are unsure if this product contains sugar, check with your doctor or pharmacist.

-- Benzocaine/menthol lozenges is not recommended for use in CHILDREN younger than 3 years old; safety and effectiveness in these children have not been confirmed.
+- Benzocaine/menthol lozenges are not recommended for use in CHILDREN younger than 3 years old; safety and effectiveness in these children have not been confirmed.

 Possible side effects of benzocaine/ menthol lozenges: